 Fortunately, there are ways to “cheat” with the conjugations.
 These remedies are quite similar to the simple forms of Spanish.
 In Spanish, you can replace the different past tenses with a much easier present perfect (he hablado, has hablado).
 Likewise, the future tense can be replaced with a simpler “going to” structure (voy a caminar, vas a caminar…).

-In the case of Nepali, the similar easements are called simple past and simple present/future.
+In the case of Nepali language, the similar easements are called simple past and simple present/future.
 In these tenses, you can replace all the different conjugations with one ending for all pronouns.
 So, instead of saying ma sutey and tapaai sutnu-vayo (“I slept” and “you slept”), you can use the conjugation sutyeko (“finished sleeping”) for both.
 For the future and present case, sutney does the same trick.

 The basics of reading and writing